gromacs/gromacs/docs/dev-manual/gmxtree.md

 Checker details
 ===============

-The `doc-check` target currently checks for a few different types of issues.
+The `check-source` target currently checks for a few different types of issues.
 These are listed in detail below, mainly related to documentation and include dependencies.
 Note in particular that the include dependency checks are much stricter for code in modules/directories that are documented with a